JustinRaoECCC/nhs-infrastructure-map/README.md

 ## 🪲 Current Bugs/TODO list

+- For some reason created a new column when province (and maybe others) was edited for cableway BC
+- For some reason cannot edit the province for weir (and maybe others)
+- A section without a field cannot be edited

 - Turn into an actual desktop application where the site xlsx documents are saved to a network/sharepoint
 - Will more than one person be able to have the app open at once?